mrdekan/wallet_app_test_task/README.md

   }
 }
 ```
-To apply the database migrations, open your terminal in Visual Studio and run:
+To apply the database migrations, open your Package Manager Console in Visual Studio and run:
 ```Update-Database```

 Or use the following command in your command line: